 Around the turn of the century, construction began on a project that would extend I-270 across I-76, allowing it to directly connect with I-25 and the Boulder Turnpike.
 The westbound connection was completed in 2000, and three years later the eastbound connection was opened to traffic.
 This removed all US 36 traffic from I-76 and I-25, allowing it to remain on I-270 between the Turnpike and I-70.
 In this way US 36 attained its current configuration...

 ...although it should be noted that this is an implied routing, because US 36 is not signed anywhere along its 42-mile concurrency with interstates 70-270 (between Denver and Byers).
-In the 1990s or 2000s, I vaguely recall a sign on eastbound I-70 directing US 36 traffic to use I-270, but as of 2017 no such signage remains.
+In the 1990s or 2000s, I vaguely recall a sign on eastbound I-70 directing US 36 traffic to use I-270, but as of 2017 no such signage remained.
 In fact, several US routes in the Denver area now follow implied routings.
 That is because at some point CDoT made it their policy not to sign US routes along interstate overlaps.
 This was probably an attempt to reduce sign clutter, minimize expenses, and/or simplify inventory.
 But one major drawback is that, besides US 36, there are three additional US routes (US 6, US 85, and US 87) for which it is no longer possible to rely on directional signage to navigate through the Denver area.

 That remained standing until August 2012; since then there is no signed evidence of US 87 in Colorado.